MislavJaksic/Knowledge-Repository/Thinking/Stonetop/README.md

 ### I wonder...

 A running list of open questions, things that you wonder about but:
-* you don't know how to answer
+* you don't know how to ansswer
 * you want to leave unanswered for now and see it get answered through play

-Use the list to help identify:
+During prep use it to:
-* the adventure's central opportunity or threat
+* identify the adventure's central opportunity or threat
 * help write the setup questions that you'll ask the characters

-Refer to this list when you need something interesting to say.
+During session use it to say something interesting.
+Can you say something that answers one of these questions?
+Or that hints at the answer?
+Can you turn one of these questions back on the characters, and ask them to give you the answers?

 See [GettingStarted](BookOne\01GettingStarted).

-### Running Stonetop
+## Running Stonetop

-#### Your agenda
+### Your agenda

 GM goals:
-* Portray a rich and mysterious world
+* Portray a rich and mysterious world:
-* Punctuate the characters' lives with adventure
+    * Mundane concerns — crops, trade, weather, the opinions of your neighbors — are important.
+    * Fantastic elements are important, too, but they are strange and scary and poorly understood.
+The past sleeps unquietly.
+Questions abound.
+* Punctuate the characters' lives with adventure: PCs have lives to live, homes to take care of, families to feed.
+They have demands on their time.
+Your job is to make that stuff matter, but also to interrupt it with threats and opportunities
 * Play to find out what happens

 Everything you do should support one of these goals.
 If it doesn't, than do something else.

-#### Establish the situation
+### Establish the situation

-* Frame the action: who?, when?, where?
+* Frame the action: establish who, when and where; PC/NPC, place and time
-* Describe the environment: 3 strong impressions, smell, sound, sight, focusing on what matters
+* Describe the environment: 3 strong impressions
+    * Senses like smell, sound or sight
+    * Emotions like grief or tension
+    * Morality like dirty and desperate next to well-fed gentry
+    * Focus on what matters
 * Give details and specifics: it'll give the situation texture; what's happening, who is doing what, where is everyone relative to everyone else, what can you sense
-* Ask questions, ask for input: don't ask them to make up key details, but prompt them for a detail that fits a theme; ask what they are feeling or experiencing or what they are doing or what they are thinking about
+* Ask questions, ask for input
+    * Don't ask them to make up key details
+    * Prompt them for a detail that fits a theme
+    * Ask what they are feeling or experiencing or what they are doing or what they are thinking about
-* Portray NPCs and monsters: speak and describe, say how they respond to PCs
+* Portray NPCs and monsters
+    * NPCs: describe them, what they are doing, how thy are reacting, speak in their voice
+    * Monsters: desribe them, their size, movement, sounds, smells, what they are focused on
 * Answer questions, clarify: be honest and generous with truth and details; if the answer isn't clear to the PCs, tell them how they can find out

-#### Make a soft GM move
+### Make a soft GM move

+It should either:
-Provoke action or increase tension by using a GM move.
+* Provoke action
-Make something happen or describe what is in the process of happening, but give the PCs a chance to act.
+    * Something bad is about to ahppen or in the process of happening, but PCs have a chance to react to it
-Offer an opportunity or present options and prompt them to pick.
+    * Offer an opportunity or present options and prompt them to pick
+    * In social scenes NPCs can say something vulnerable or emotional and look to a PC for a reaction
+* Increase tension
-Use up their stuff, foreshadow trouble or add trouble.
+    * Use up their stuff, foreshadow trouble or add trouble that can't be acted on right away

 #### Your GM moves

 Your GM moves should inspire and empower you; they shouldn't constrain you.
 Don't stress if your move isn't on the list.

 * Announce trouble (future or offscreen)
+    * Soft - provoke reaction, create worry or crank up the tension
+    * Hard - turn a peaceful scene into a fight or conflict or make it clear that there will be strong consequences later
 * Reveal an unwelcome truth
+    * Soft - great for Know Things or Seek Insight, the answer is honest or interesting, but they don't have to be happy about it
+    * Hard - let them know a bad thing is true; twist the screws
 * Ask a provocative question
+    * Soft - ask the player a question that spurs a decision or response
+    * Hard - ask the player to author badness you asserted through the question
 * Put someone in a spot
+    * More aggressive Announcing trouble - do something now or it'll get ugly
 * Use up their resources
+    * Can be items, supplies, ammo, reputation, trust, loyalty, HP or similar
+    * Make it together with other GM Moves
 * Turn their move back on them
+    * Hard - flip the Move on them
 * Demonstrate a downside
-* Hurt someone: problematic injury or wound a PC or an NPC they care about, something more than just losing HP; take tags and the amount of damage into account; telegraph or demonstrate the danger if you are going to inflict a permanent debilitating wound
+    * Show the Move's limit or baggage or item's tag effect
+* Hurt someone
+    * More than losing HP: inflict a wound or problematic injury or debility based on tags, damage and fiction
+    * Announce permanent, disabling injuries before inflicting them
 * Separate them
+    * Split the party by putting obstacles or foes between them
 * Capture someone
+    * Soft - capture, but give a chance to react
+    * Hard - cut to them being bound, captured, dragged off
 * Offer an opportunity (with or without a cost)
+    * Give them an opening, a chance to act
-* Tell them the consequences/requirements (then ask)
+* Tell them the consequences/requirements
+    * Use as an interrupt, to clarify, to set the stakes or force meaningful a decision or give a path forward or to make them pay to take an action
+* Advance towards impending doom
-* Advance a countdown/grim portent
+    * Show that a grim portent of a hazard or threat has come to pass

 #### Your principles